mamontalvan/lessons-from-legacy-monolith-/README.md

 ## Final Thoughts

- - Legacy systems are not failures.
+ - Monolithic systems are not failures.
  - They are often the result of years of evolution under real-world constraints.
  - However, they also highlight the importance of architecture, maintainability, and continuous technical evolution.